-Another aspect of corporate behavior that blurs the public–private line in the post-charter era are corporations’ influence on governmental lawmaking and their prominent role as regulators and lawmakers in global governance.
-As noted earlier, international lawyers ignored Adam Smith’s critique of the influence of chartered companies as interest groups who shaped governmental positions to advance their limited interests.
-Moving forward to later periods, long after the revocation of the charter, scholars continue to criticize the failure to regulate the significant role of corporations as inhibitors or influential interest groups in international lawmaking processes.
+Another aspect of corporate behavior that blurs the public–private line in the post-charter era is corporations’ influence on governmental lawmaking and their prominent role as regulators and lawmakers in global governance.
+As noted earlier, legal scholars ignored Adam Smith’s critique of the influence of chartered companies as interest groups who shaped governmental positions to advance their limited interests.
+Even in later periods, long after the revocation of the charter, scholars continue to criticize the failure to regulate the significant role of corporations as inhibitors or influential interest groups in international lawmaking processes.
 Corporations not only exercise their influence on global regulation as lobbyists and interest groups.
 They also exercise regulatory functions themselves.
-The literature on global private authority, transnational private regulation, voluntary sustainability standards, and corporate social responsibility offers different modalities for their regulatory influence.
+The literature on global private authority, transnational private regulation, voluntary sustainability standards, and corporate social responsibility offers different measures for their regulatory influence.
 Beyond the new governance context, corporations could be conceived as lawmakers in the context of concessionary agreements and international investment law.
 Such non-statist regulatory perspective on the role and influence of corporations undermines the presumption of separateness between the public and the private and marks a transition to a theory of international legal ordering in which the state is but one regulator among others.

 VI.
 Conclusion

-This article attempted to replace the history of the irrelevance of international law to the question of business corporations in the aftermath of the charter’s dissolution with a history of its facilitative role in constituting a post-charter economic order that proved highly beneficial to corporate interests.
-Indeed, the legitimacy crisis over the use and misuse of the chartered companies for the colonization of Africa probably conveyed the genuine dismay of international lawyers over private exercise of colonial authority.
-Yet, reading the commentaries of international lawyers alongside the experience of the post-charter legal order exposes how the presumption of separate spheres between the public (authority of governments) and the private (authority of firms) did not necessarily result in the resumption of responsible governance on the part of the imperial state.
+This article sought to offer an alternative to the conventional history positing the irrelevance of international law to the question of business corporations in the aftermath of the charter’s dissolution with a history of its facilitative role in constituting a post-charter economic order that proved highly beneficial to corporate interests.
+Indeed, the legitimacy crisis over the use and misuse of the chartered companies for the colonization of Africa probably conveyed the genuine approbation of legal scholars over the private exercise of colonial authority.
+Yet, reading the commentaries of these legal scholars along with the experience of the post-charter legal order exposes how the presumption of separate spheres between the public (authority of governments) and the private (authority of firms) did not necessarily result in the resumption of responsible governance on the part of the imperial state.
 Nor did business enterprises make a radical shift away from the practices associated with the charter era.
-Rather, during the post-charter era, the international legal doctrines of state responsibility, diplomatic protection, human rights, and investment law frequently crafted a veil that concealed much of the activities of corporations away from legal scrutiny and nurtured the alliance between powerful governments and commercial corporations.
+Rather, during the post-charter era, the international legal doctrines of state responsibility, diplomatic protection, human rights, and investment law frequently crafted a veil that concealed much of the activities of corporations from legal scrutiny and nurtured the alliance between powerful governments and commercial corporations.